-Analysis | Another good example of how laughably flimsy Trump’s fraud claims are
+Analysis | Another good example of how laughably flimsy Trump’s electoral fraud claims are

 It says, right there, "[a]s a share of the voting-eligible population.”
 But Gateway’s pundits instead allege that The Post refuses to question Biden’s support because of our “far-left extreme bias.”

-It's laughably stupid — but also obviously stupid.
-Binney and the Gateway Gang think that some 14 million votes just materialized out of nowhere and no one picked up on it until Binney got out his calculator?
-That every state was like, “Hmm, we've got a 500,000 more votes than voters which seems odd but I don't want to rock the boat?”
+It’s laughably stupid — but also obviously stupid.
+Binney and the Gateway gang think that some 14 million votes just materialized out of nowhere and no one picked up on it until Binney got out his calculator?
+That every state was like, “Hmm, we’ve got a 500,000 more votes than voters which seems odd, but I don’t want to rock the boat?”
 Ludicrous.

 But here was this sparkly little object that the president of the United States saw when panning through his Twitter feed, so it gets elevated.
 Even the most cursory read of the article makes clear that it's ludicrous, but it seems unlikely that Trump even went that far.